ess-dmsc/kafka-to-nexus/documentation/commands.md

 - source: The name of the data source.
 For example, the EPICS PV name.
 - topic: The Kafka topic where the data can be found.

-Note: streams are automatically assigned a NeXus class based on the `writer_module`.
-[NEEDS TO BE CHECKED]
+Note: some streams are automatically assigned a NeXus class based on the `writer_module` while some need a NeXus class declaring.

 In the following example a dataset is defined: